johnashu/transfer-quickstart/README.md

 ### Files On the client

-- **`js/bill-details.js`** -- Does much more than get bill details!
-This performs the client logic necessary to pay bills, both with and without Transfer UI.
+- **`js/transfer-details.js`** -- Does much more than get transfer details!
+This performs the client logic necessary to transfer to Co2Trust, both with and without Transfer UI.
 We should probably rename or split up this file.
-- `js/client-bills.js` -- Fetches and displays info about the user's bills
+- `js/client-transfers.js` -- Fetches and displays info about the user's transfers
 - `js/home.hs` -- Handle creating in and signing in users
 - `js/link.js` -- Initialize and run Link, send the public token down to the server